LendieFollett/Not-Just-A-Random-Forest/README.md

 The code in this replication package constructs the empirical analysis and simulation study using R.

-- functions.R is necessary to run the estimation algorithms for the empirical application and the simulation study (but is sourced automatically in the respective files)
-- predict_simulated_data.R runs the simulation study
-- results_simulated_data.R produces the tables and plots for the simulation study
-- empirical_application.R produces the plots for the empirical study
-- figures_for_latex.R and logit_vs_tree_plot.R produce plots created for explanatory purposes (outside of simulation study or empirical application)

 The simulation study code (results_simulated_data.R), which uses parallelization techniques, takes several days to run.
 The empirical study takes less than an hour to run.